sdhanemkula/aws-documentation/aws_services/database/rds.md

 ## Supportability
 * Default RDS instance creation typically does NOT enable all query logs required.
 As a result for engines like PostgreSQL you must update the custom parameter group to enable!
 ```
-# PostgreSQL - log_statement controls what is logged at the engine level (mod -> all update DDL statements)
+# PostgreSQL - log_statement controls what is logged at the engine level (Qa -> all update DDL statements)
-log_statement: mod  (sample values: none, ddl, mod, all)
+log_statement: qa  (sample values: none, ddl, mod, all)
 ```